Afee2019/easymap/README.md

-# leemap
+# easymap
-A simple GIS software by Golang.
+GIS should be easy.